What is crystalline silica

 Controlling the risk of exposure

-- isolation (for example using automation)
+- isolation (for example using automated wet machines)

 - engineering controls (see below) or